miaconsalvo/streamevil/Scripts & Storyboards/readme.md

 Scripts should be produced in text files that follow the Ren’Py conventions outlined by Jules.
 This is to make implementation into Ren’Py much easier <3

+**Adding New Folders**
+When you are adding a new folder (i.e. adding a file whose folder does not already exist), add the new file under the larger folder then under the name type in: Folder Name/Folder Name/File.
+If this doesn't make sense you can touch base with Beck who has just learnt how to do this!

 **Archived Content**

 If you are archiving any content but want to keep it on the GitHub for reference, please create a separate folder within the specific asset folder titled “Obsolete” and move the archived file from the main folder to the Obsolete folder.